vogelito/glacierprotocol/_docs/withdrawal/bitcoin-litecoin-bitcoin-cash.md

   based on the popular Glacier Protocol
 ---

-In this section, we construct a "signed transaction" in our quarantined environments, verify it, and then use QR codes to extract it from the quarantined environment to pass on to additional quarantied environments for additional signatures and eventually extract it for execution (in the following section).
+In this section, we first construct a transaction, which we then pass to a quarantined environment for signature, verify it, and then use QR codes to extract it from the quarantined environment to pass on to additional quarantied environments (of the other signatories) for additional signatures and eventually extract it for execution.

 For brevity purposes, we will use Bitcoin and Electrum as an example, but this should be easily replicable on Litecoin and Electrum-LTC or Bitcoin